-For me, change - even good change - brings hand-wringing, nervous laughter, inertia, and a great deal of processing.
-Sometimes I work on things through writing; sometimes on this blog, sometimes in the margins of whatever book I'm reading.
+For me, change - even good - brings hand-wringing, nervous laughter, inertia, and much processing.
+Sometimes I work on things through writing, sometimes on this blog, and sometimes in the margins of whatever book I'm reading.
 Mostly I talk to loved ones.
 Graciously, they listen.

 Then...
 March 2020.
 No more travel.
 In-person meetings on indefinite pause.
 Cultivation events petered out.
 We began work-from-home/home-school lives.
 We entered a surreal landscape with homemade masks, toilet paper hunting, and hand-washing lessons.
 Fears and concerns increased more rapidly than Jeff Bezos' wealth.

 There were things about the shutdown I loved.
 I'm a closeted introvert, so staying home felt like heaven.
 I had my immediate family all to myself.
 I'm a massive worrier, so two young women daughters stuck at home safely with mom and dad was dreamy.
 And I loved the ingenuity and creativity that abounded in my small world and society as a whole.
 I felt a strange hope about the coming days.
 Maybe this would be like the months after 9/11 when kindness was king and concern for others beamed from every face.

 Professionally, my heart went to our university's students (our oldest was a senior at the time), my co-workers, the faculty, the parents, our leadership.
 My department huddled together via Zoom as best we could.
 Our work shifted to checking on donors rather than asking them for help.
 We passed any time they would give us via phone or email, hoping to build greater affinity for their university but feeling like we won with even the slightest response.
 Any immediate fundraising momentum I had disappeared before my eyes.